lessgreen/OpenPUDO/MVP Spec.md

 The PUDO then outlines its policies, namely:

 1. What does it want in exchange for the service (you have to buy something, you must be my regular customer, etc.)
 2. Service hours (which do not necessarily coincide with the opening hours: a bar / diner may not provide the PUDO service from 12 to 15).
 3. Size / weight limits of accepted packages
+4. Requests for permissions like sending Adv messages to the App home page of the recipient or as push notification with an explicit frequency limit (up to X per week/month) and category (special offers, extra openings/closing, free leftovers giveouts, etc...)

 These policies will be shown to the recipient (and must be accepted) when selecting the PUDO on the map.

 The functionality **What does it want in exchange for the service** is the heart of the LESS functional strategy and must be better defined from a marketing definition perspective, according to pre-defined choices by product category or type of PUDO.

-The functionality **What I want in exchange for the service **will in future esxtend towards the PUDO product-service catalog, which can be in the choice of "buy something", the possibility of expressing the preference of the product-service among those of the catalog wants to purchase from the catalog (always disintermediated).
+The functionality **What I want in exchange for the service** will in future extend towards the PUDO product-service catalog, which can be in the choice of "buy something", the possibility of expressing the preference of the product-service among those of the catalog wants to purchase from the catalog (always disintermediated).

 In this way, a sort of pre-order of the product-service of the store is carried out, promoting the products-services and favoring an “almost dynamic of local commerce” even if without integrating a full management of order fulfillment in the user-pudo relationship.

+**In the MVP the "policy" can be simply a text box where the PUDO writes its rules or a small form with some structured data (service times, size/weight limits) and a free text to describe what they want in exchange for the service.**

-## "Reinforced PUD identification"
+## "Reinforced PUD identification" [NOT IN THE MVP]

 Enrolling PUDOs / exercises can optionally carry out an enrollment operation with "reinforced" identification, for two reasons:

 1. To be able to operate also as a DEPOT
 2. To have a "certified PUDO" badge, that is, PUDO for which LESS has taken charge to verify that it is a real and active business and that the registration is made in the name of the true legal representative; these elements are important to create trust (in addition to the review system) in users / recipients.

-Step:
+Steps:
 1. Entering the VAT number or CF of the year [The backend makes a chamberin API and extracts the legal representatives]
 2. Entering the tax code of the physical person (owner/legal responsible) and verification
 3. Signing with electronic signature of the agreement (electronic signature can also be scan of the identity document, tax code, recognition with video / selfie etc. Current KYC/AML identification providers offer the service around 1 €/person for a way deeper verification)